 1 Blog consistently

 One of the easiest ways to get your blog to stand out is simply by consistently working on it.
 It’s so easy to start a blog, but it’s not quite as easy to run a blog.
 There are millions of forgotten blogs that were started during a moment of inspiration, only to be left in the dust like the pair of rollerblades I got for Christmas when I was 10.
-Even if it’s just once or twice a week, blogging in a consistent style and tone will help you build your readership and gain a following.
+Even if it’s just once or twice a week, blogging frequently in a consistent style and tone will help you build your readership and gain a loyal following.
 People like to know that when they come back, there will be new, great content.
-It also helps to have a good web hosting service, for example, something like hostiserver, to give your blog a home that you can control.

 2 Be consistent in quality

 Don’t ever compromise your creative integrity just because you feel like you need to put something out there.
 Taking the time to edit your images (always straighten the horizon!), proofread your copy, research your topics and create work that is really of a high standard never goes unnoticed.
-It’s what sets the professionals apart and what will help bring in the paid campaigns you’re hoping to secure in 2018.
+It’s what sets the professionals apart and what will help bring in the paid campaigns you’re hoping to secure in the future.
+Don’t always focus on the money either.

 3 Stay organised

 This has been my one of my biggest hurdles as a blogger.
-Trying to manage my time and image bank and finances really is a full-time job and I have committed myself to staying on top of it all this year.
+Trying to manage my time and image bank and finances really is a full-time job and I have committed myself to staying on top of it.
 As a blogger, it’s obviously super important to have the right equipment.
-When Digicape sent over the stunning LaCie 2TB Porsche Design Mobile Drive I was inspired to stay focussed on organising my images and backing up my work on a regular basis – in fact, it’s what inspired this post.
-The LaCie is super slim, super powerful and honestly just a super pretty piece of tech.
-There is nothing worse than losing your precious images, and LaCie even has a really affordable backup storage system that means you will never have to go through the heartbreak of lost data again.
+I use a MacBook Pro and I always back up my images and work on a LaCie 2TB Porsche Design Mobile Drive.
+I edit my images in Lightroom and I use Canva for creating designs for blog posts and social media.

 4 Cover all the angles